For life-threatening emergencies, call 911 for immediate assistance.

 • Overdose of any medication or illicit substance

-For urgent mental health needs, crisis assistance is available 24/7 by calling Campus Safety and Police at (336) 278-5555 to be connected with the Counselor-on-Call.
+For urgent mental health needs, crisis assistance is available 24/7 by calling (336) 278-2222 to reach the Counselor-on-Call.
 If your concern is not urgent, we ask that you contact Counseling Services during regular business hours to speak with a provider and/or schedule an appointment.

 Urgent mental health needs may include: